 From time to time, we may be a party to various litigation claims in the normal course of business.
 Legal fees and other costs associated with such actions are expensed as incurred.
 We assess, in conjunction with our legal counsel, the need to record a liability for litigation or legal contingencies.
 A liability is recorded when and if it is determined that such a liability for litigation or contingencies is both probable and reasonably estimable.
-No liability for litigation or legal contingencies was recorded as of December 31, 2014.
+No liability for litigation or legal contingencies was recorded as of December 31, 2015.

 In June 2013, Kevin O'Halloran, as Trustee of the Liquidating Trust of Teltronics, Inc. (the "Debtor"), filed a complaint in the U.S. Bankruptcy Court for the Middle District of Florida against us and Harris Corporation (the "Defendants").
 The complaint alleges that the Defendants are liable under federal and state bankruptcy law regarding fraudulent transfers for the value of a patent portfolio that we purchased from Harris Corporation pursuant to an agreement entered into in January 2009, and within four years of the date the Debtor filed its petition in bankruptcy.
+In February 2015, the Court held a trial and in November 2015 entered judgment in favor of the Defendants.
+In December 2015, the Debtor filed an appeal of the judgment.
 We are not currently able to determine whether there is a reasonable possibility that a loss has been incurred, nor can we estimate the potential loss or range of the potential loss that may result from this litigation.

 In March 2012, Cascades Computer Innovations LLC filed a complaint in U.S. District Court for the Northern District of California (the "Court") against us and five of our clients (collectively the "Defendants").
 The complaint alleges that the Defendants violated federal antitrust law, California antitrust law and California unfair competition law.
 The complaint further alleges that after we terminated our negotiations with the plaintiff to license certain patents held by the plaintiff, the Defendants violated the law by jointly refusing to negotiate or accept licenses under the plaintiff's patents.
 The plaintiff seeks unspecified monetary damages and injunctive relief.
-In January 2013, the Court dismissed the complaint against the Defendants and granted the plaintiff filed an amended lawsuit alleging that the Defendants violated federal antitrust law, California antitrust law and California unfair competition law.
-In March 2014, the Court entered an order staying the litigation pending the resolution of related litigation in the U.S. District Court for the Northern District of Illinois, and has subsequently continued the stay until June 2015.
+In January 2013, the Court dismissed the complaint against the Defendants and granted the plaintiff leave to amend its complaint.
+In February 2013, the plaintiff filed an amended lawsuit alleging that the Defendants violated federal antitrust law, California antitrust law and California unfair competition law.
+In February 2016, the Court entered judgment in favor of the Defendants on the federal antitrust claims, and requested further briefing by the parties on the remaining state law claims.
 We are not currently able to determine whether there is a reasonable possibility that a loss has been incurred, nor can we estimate the potential loss or range of the potential loss that may result from this litigation.